This is what MY devaluation looked like

 What I Learned From This Stage:

-• My gut repeatedly told me there was something “off” about him… from the very beginning ~ *sigh* I never trusted it, but this experience taught me that my internal warning system was SPOT-ON during this ENTIRE relationship.
+- My gut repeatedly told me there was something “off” about him from the very beginning… but I never trusted it.
+This experience taught me that my internal warning system was SPOT-ON during this ENTIRE relationship.

-• you’re already swimming in his love illusion that you will (un)consciously make excuses for his questionable behavior.
+- you’re already swimming in illusion that you will (un)consciously make excuses for their questionable behavior because you don't want the fantasy to end.

 In case you missed it…